-Tēnā Koutou and Welcome to Ngapeke Permaculture, a not-for-profit earth-friendly project!
+Tēnā Koutou and Welcome to Ngapeke Permaculture, a not-for-profit earth-friendly land management project!

-In 2018 the Trustees of ‘Ngapeke 7’ decided that there was more that could be done with the land-block.
+In 2018 the Trustees of this land block known as ‘Ngapeke 7’ decided that there was more that could be done on the property.
 A project that could enlist locals and whanau or families to realise the full potential of the block and its surroundings including the community around it.
 Creating a way of life that works with the ENVIRONMENT and not against it.

-PERMACULTURE PRINCIPLES are the backbone of this project and we live by three principles as follows.
+IWI INDIGENOUS VALUES and PERMACULTURE PRINCIPLES form the backbone of this project!
+We live by three principles as follows.

 - Kai Mahamaha – Food Abundance and food security is an end goal for us here at Ngapeke Permaculture.
 The Food-Forest is the biggest project so far.
 The first trees were planted out in November 2020!
 About two thirds of the food forest has been planted out so far.
 Be sure to check out our YouTube channel documenting day to day life at the block.

 - Tiaki Taiao – Earth Care means using earth-friendy practices to ensure that our footprint or tapuwae has no negative impact on the land or environment we live in.
 For example we use what most would consider weeds to make mulch and compost so that we are returning it to the soil it came from to benefit other trees and plants instead of applying harmful herbicides and pesticides.
 In fact we do not spray at all and we do not use harmful chemicals whatsoever.
 Our produce is grown thoughtfully so as not to have any harmful affect on the environment or on humanity.

 - Mana Tangata – People Care includes those living in our wider community!
 We show this by introducing our community to natural gardening practices as is the case with traditional māra kai – a traditional form of natural gardening used by māori the original inhabitants of Aotearoa, New Zealand.